Be Dog Smart

 Be Dog Smart is a joint public education initiative aimed at educating children under the age of 12 regarding dog bite prevention.

 Dogs are an important part of our lives and valued members of our families and communities.
 They make wonderful companions and playmates, love us unconditionally, and enrich our lives with their friendly and cheerful nature.
-Since dogs play a large role in our community, the Regina Qu’Appelle Health Region and the Regina Humane Society believe that every child should be taught to behave safely around them and Be Dog Smart.
+Since dogs play a large role in our community, the Sask Health Authority in Regina and area and the Regina Humane Society believe that every child should be taught to behave safely around them and Be Dog Smart.

 While dogs can do many amazing things, they cannot speak our language.
 They cannot communicate with words when they are upset, scared, or feeling unwell.
 Helping children understand the reasons why dogs may bite is essential to preventing dog bites before they happen.